 Google Fi is reasonably priced (but not the cheapest), using three LTE carrier + WiFi UMA calling service from Google.
 Google Fi requires specific phones for full network-switching functionality.
 UMA WiFi calling as with every carrier does not always have flawless performance.
 This is not a big issue since Google Fi phones only use UMA if no cellular signal is available.
 Google Fi is a better value for those with officially compatible network-switching phones.

 Google Fi phones will typically sit on the preferred carrier in your area.
-In much of the US, Google Fi phones prefer Sprint.
-If Sprint signal is lost (e.g. walking into a building) Google Fi switches to the next strongest carrier, which is typically T-Mobile.
+If signal is lost (e.g. walking into a building) Google Fi switches to the next strongest carrier, which is typically T-Mobile.

-In rural US areas where Sprint and T-Mobile are weak, US Cellular coverage may be used.
+In rural US areas US Cellular coverage may be used.
 US Cellular has a mix of 4G and 3G coverage.

-Google Fi may sit on the preferred carrier (e.g. Sprint) even if say T-Mobile has a much stronger signal.
+Google Fi may sit on the preferred carrier even if another carrier has a much stronger signal.
 When the preferred carrier signal is lost, Google Fi “roams” to the less preferred carrier.
 Dialer codes can force Fi phones to a particular carrier for the duration of a phone call.

 Google Fi publishes a map that is roughly a superposition of their host carriers.
 I compliment Google Fi coverage map for not exaggerating LTE coverage area like many other carriers do.
 In most of the world, Google Fi uses open WiFi where available.